HISTORY OF THE VILLAGE

 There are two bridges leading into the village, Langford Bridge and one in Clapper Lane.
 Both were stone built and it would appear that Langford Bridge was originally used as a turnpike, as repair was the responsibility of the trustees of the Honiton turnpike.
 The original Clapper Lane bridge had three arches, but the stone version was washed away in the flood of 1968 and replaced with its current iron construction, much to the consternation of local parishioners.

-We all appreciate the news we receive through the Raleigh Rag, but did you know that the first issue was published in July, 1991?
+We all appreciate the news we receive through the Raleigh Rag, but did you know that the first issue was published in July 1991?
 This was enhanced with the introduction of a website in 2010 to publicise the village and provide information to anyone interested in its history and events.
+A copy of each addition is also sent to the British Library for archive.

-It is of interest that the number of footpaths around the village varied considerably during the 20th century.
-In 1913 there were just 8, by 1956 these had increased to 15, but in 1975 there were just four, all the others having been ‘given up’.
+The number of footpaths around the village varied considerably during the 20th century.
+In 1913 there were just 8, by 1956 these had increased to 15, but in 1975 there were just four, all the others having been ‘given up’ .We have recently had a footpath review ( 2019) and now have 6 footpaths.

 It seems that the village has never had a village shop, pub or post office.
 However, it is likely that the residents of certain houses, for example Abbotts Mews, may have brewed beer for the local community and that people would have gone there to drink on the premises or to ‘take away’ in their own containers.
 There is also reference to an unlicensed alehouse in Diocesan records, which state that one of the Rectors was accused of spending too much time there and often having to be called out to take prayers to ‘prevent the peoples’ departure thence’.It is quite possible this was Glebe Cottage.
 Whilst there has never been a shop per se, we know that the occupiers of The Newtons sold cigarettes, milk, sweets and various other groceries from a shed in the garden.